The McArthur Creek Loop

 The trail was originally called the Six Hour Loop.
 In fact, all the Orick horse trails used to be named for their expected riding times but have now been renamed.
 At the moment, though, all the trail signs still have the old names.
 At a brisk pace it actually takes about seven hours to hike this trail.

 The trail briefly passes through a band of moss-encrusted alders, then enters a dark, lush redwood forest.
 As the trail climbs, the forest becomes brighter and more open until, near the top, it takes on a distinctive look, with an unusually open canopy and very little foliage beneath the canopy.
 The grove looks so open in part because there's a low density of redwoods, but also because many of the trunks rise straight up without any branches for hundreds of feet.
 The lack of foliage gives the trees a strikingly tall, straight, column-like appearance, with large sections of some redwood trunks exposed to sunlight, an unusual sight.
-The overall effect is very similar to giant sequoia groves in which all of the non-sequoia trees have been logged.
-In any case, this is a handsome grove with some striking trees.
+A plush carpet of ferns covers the ground.
+This is a handsome grove with some striking trees.

 After several miles the trail descends to an intersection with a dirt road.
 Turn right.
 When you see the outhouse to your left, turn left onto a trail.
-The trail crosses tiny McArthur Creek on a culvert and begins to climb.
-The trail increasingly begins to look like a dirt road.
+The trail crosses tiny McArthur Creek on a culvert and begins to climb, looking increasingly like a dirt road.

 When you come to a T intersection with a well-maintained dirt road (the Elam Creek Loop), turn left.
 After a short distance, turn right onto a singletrack trail.
-The trail runs over a heavily-logged plateau containing a dense forest of small trees and many huge stumps.
+The trail runs over a heavily-logged plateau containing a dense forest of small spruce trees with widely-scattered huge stumps.
 This is the least attractive part of the hike.
+It appears that this used to be a fine ridgetop redwood grove much like the one that follows, but after the redwoods were clearcut they never regrew.

-As it approaches the trail to Elam Camp, the trail abruptly enters a more pleasant, old-growth redwood forest.
-This area has the same openness and the same perfectly straight, tall, and column-like redwoods as the Ridge Trail.
-However, this grove is somewhat disappointing because very few of the trees are near the trail; they're all at least 10 or 20 yards off the trail, so you can only see them at a distance.
+As it approaches the trail to Elam Camp, the trail abruptly enters a scenic old-growth redwood grove.
+This bright grove has the same openness and perfectly straight, tall, and column-like redwoods as the Ridge Trail.
+However, it's a little disappointing because very few of the trees are near the trail; they're all at least 10 or 20 yards off the trail, so you can only see them at a distance.

-The trail descends through old growth until it reaches McArthur Creek.
+The trail descends through relatively mundane old growth until it reaches McArthur Creek, which is lined with mossy maples.
 As the trail crosses the creek on a footbridge and then begins to climb again, thet redwoods give way to a lush green forest of alders and rhododendron.
 Wildflowers are especially abundunt here, and the best rhododendron display I've ever seen was on this trail in mid-May (other trails probably have equally impressive displays, but I just happened to be here at the right time).

 Apparently, this trail used to be a dirt road, and as the trail climbs it zig-zags back and forth many times across the width of the former roadbed.
 These micro-switchbacks are kind of annoying although they do look attractive, a little like San Francisco's Lombard Street but on a smaller scale.

 The trail leaves the redwoods again before reaching the Ridge Trail intersection.
-Turn right and return to the rodeo grounds.
+Turn right and return to the parking lot.